AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipelineSettings.md

 ### -Organization

-The organization to get pipeline settings from
+The organization to get pipeline settings from.

 ```yaml
 Type: String